A Prompt Array Keeps the Bias Away: Debiasing Vision-Language Models with Adversarial Learning: Conclusion

 \section{Conclusion}

-To conclude, this paper establishes a framework for measuring bias in vision-language models, demonstrating that ranking metrics (specifically \textit{MaxSkew} and \textit{NDKL}) are effective measures.
-We report these metrics on a range of pretrained vision-language models for gender and racial bias in photos of faces, finding (i) a correlation between lower bias with more pretraining data, and (ii) reductions in bias for models trained additionally with SSL.
-Further, we propose an adversarial debiasing method of these models via learnable ``debiasing'' tokens using for supervision only publicly-available face image datasets with attribute labels.
-The proposed method demonstrates a substantial reduction over a suite of bias metrics for gender and race attributes, with only a moderate amount of feature degradation.
-Future work could include (1) debiasing during the pretraining stage, with SSL showing a promising avenue in that regard, (2) utilizing a small sample of the pretraining data to help minimize reduction in downstream performance, or (3) defining a wider diversity of attributes such as removing the harmful assumption of binary gender, or considering intersectional biases.
-We encourage researchers in vision-language to continue to investigate bias in their models, be transparent on model cards using metrics like those proposed in this paper, and apply relatively cheap and easy debiasing protocols like ours.
-Our code, models and debiasing tokens are publicly available\footnote{\href{https://github.com/oxai/debias-vision-lang}{github.com/oxai/debias-vision-lang}} for the community to use in the hope that progress can be made towards the safer and fairer use of this technology in society.
+This paper establishes a framework for measuring and mitigating bias in VL models.
+Firstly, we demonstrate that ranking metrics (specifically \textit{MaxSkew} and \textit{NDKL}) are effective bias measures.
+We report these metrics for a range of pretrained VL models for gender and racial bias in photos of faces.
+Our results confirm previous findings in other domains that (i) more pretraining data correlates with lower model bias, and (ii) training models with SSL can reduce bias.
+Secondly, we demonstrate a supervised adversarial debiasing method of VL models via learned ``debiasing'' tokens on publicly-available face image datasets with attribute labels.
+The proposed method demonstrates a substantial reduction over a suite of bias metrics for gender and race attributes, with feature degradation being wholly mitigable using joint training with an ITC loss on small publicly-available image datasets.

+Future work could include (i) debiasing during the pretraining stage, with SSL showing a promising avenue in that regard, or (ii) defining a wider diversity of attributes such as removing the harmful assumption of binary gender or considering intersectional biases.
+We encourage researchers in VL to continue to investigate bias in their models, be transparent in documenting model weaknesses using metrics like those proposed in this paper, and seek to apply relatively cheap and easy debiasing protocols like ours.

+Our code, models and debiasing tokens are publicly-available\footnote{See \href{https://github.com/oxai/debias-vision-lang}{https://github.com/oxai/debias-vision-lang}.} for the community to use in the hope that progress can be made towards the safer and fairer use of this technology in society.